UTD-FAST-Lab/ECSTATIC/README.md

 8. That's it!

 ## Extending with New Input Programs
-Adding a new benchmark is relatively simple.
+Adding a new input program is relatively simple.
-1. Add a new folder to [src/resources/benchmarks](src/resources/benchmarks), with the name of your benchmark.
+1. Add a new folder to [src/resources/benchmarks](src/resources/benchmarks), with the name of your input program (or set of input programs).
-2. In that folder, create a `build.sh` script that will pull the benchmark code, build it, and put it under `/benchmarks/<benchmark_name>` in the Docker container.
+2. In that folder, create a `build.sh` script that will pull the code, build it, and put it under `/benchmarks/<benchmark_name>` in the Docker container.
 Add an `index.json` file specifying the programs you want to run.
 The resolver for this file will automatically resolve paths so long as they are unique in the `/benchmarks` directory.